 Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.

-Prescription of a service animal to provide tasks for your disability
+A Doctor’s letter prescribes a service animal to help you with your disability

 EVALUATE YOUR DOG